fastlane/fastlane/fastlane/docs/Codesigning/Troubleshooting.md

 </p>
 1. Make sure to have deleted all expired WWDR certificates, more information [here](https://stackoverflow.com/questions/32821189/xcode-7-error-missing-ios-distribution-signing-identity-for/35401483#35401483).
 There might be 2 expired WWDR certificates, one in the `login`, and one in the `system` keychain

+## Have you tried turning it off and on again?

+As funny as it sounds, sometimes restarting your Mac helps.

 ## fastlane

 Run `fastlane` in verbose mode to get even more debug information: